leonjza/frida-boot/course/1-chapter-1/internals.md

 So far we have seen how the dynamic linker resolved libc functions (sort-of), storing the results in the GOT so that the next time the same function is called it knows where it is.
 How does that process look when we are using `LD_PRELOAD`?

 Not much different to be honest.
 Let's take a look.
-We are going to start up a new debuggig session for `pew` and like before, set a breakpoint on `main` too.
+We are going to start up a new debugging session for `pew` and like before, set a breakpoint on `main` too.
 However, before we run the program (with `r`), we are going to set the `LD_PRELOAD` environment variable within `gdb` first.
 Do this with `set environment LD_PRELOAD ./fake_sleep.so`.
 For example:

 ```text
 gef➤  b *main